ffMathy/wyoming_elevenlabs/README.md

 ### Prerequisites

 - Tested with Python 3.12
-- Optional: OpenAI API key(s) if using proprietary models
+- Optional: ElevenLabs API key(s) if using proprietary models

 ### Instructions